Use PPC To Dominate Your Typo SEO Landscape

 If this “fictional” company was to organically optimize their organic rankings for for the search term “london hgotel” they would probably have seen zero results.
 If they had optimized for “londkon hotel” they would have seen some fantastic results.
 Assuming the organic number one position gets (a conservative) double the number one PPC result, that would be an additional $50,000 in revenue for this company.
 That’s just for one search term!
 More than likely, they wouldn’t have organically optimized for ANY typos.

-Caveat: Bidding on typos in AdWords and Yahoo will usually result in a poor quality score for those keywords.
+Caveat: Bidding on typos in Google Ads and Yahoo will usually result in a poor quality score for those keywords.

 Now, if we take this data and write a press release, an article and a blog post all containing links to the company site with the anchor text “londkon hotel” that would probably be enough to rank their site for that search term seeing there is much less competition for it.
 Organic search engine optimisation without conversion data for each keyword is not where you want to be focusing your efforts.
 Most online companies engaged in active search engine marketing know that and focus on their core keywords.
 This leaves the competition in the typo landscape for that niche much easier to compete in.

 So there’s another good reason why SEO and PPC compliment each other.
-So while you competitors are eating each other alive in the PPC Pirahna tank, take a step back and see how you can take advantage.
+So while your competitors are eating each other alive in the PPC Pirahna tank, take a step back and see how you can take advantage.
+If you’d like to know more about how our digital marketing agency can help your business dominate in paid search, you should get in touch.

 May 2nd, 2008 at 4:43 am